future-wd/hugo-responsive-images/readme.md

 {{< image image.jpg >}}
 ```

-> The alt text will default to "image of [page title]" You will need to suppress the alt error (see above)
+> The image will have no alt text, you will need to suppress the error.

 ## Partial - Figure